epics-modules/opcua/Using-Security.md

 ### Session Security Setting

-Three security-related session options can be used to configure the security features for a given OPC UA session, by calling `opcuaSetOption` in the iocShell.
+Two security-related session options are used to configure the security features for a given OPC UA session, by calling `opcuaSetOption` in the iocShell.

-Setting `sec-mode` requires the specified message security mode for the connection; setting `sec-policy` (to the short name, not the URI) requires a specific policy.
-Setting `sec-level` specifies the minimal security level for an endpoint to be used.
+Setting `sec-mode` selects the specified message security mode for the connection; the special keyword "best" (default) lets the IOC choose the best mode.
+Setting `sec-policy` (to the short name, not the full URI) selects a specific policy.
+If multiple endpoints match the option settings, the IOC will always choose the best available security.

-The IOC will always choose the best available security that matches all option settings.
-Leaving the options in their default setting (`None`/`None`/ `0`) will connect without security.
+By default, the IOC will use the endpoint with the best available setting.
+To connect without security, you have to explicitly set `sec-mode` to `None`.

 If no matching endpoint is discovered or the server certificate is untrusted, the IOC will not connect.